 This walk in Oatley Park begins at the car park south of the Castle.
 Follow the path down the steps towards the water.
 The track veers off to your right, looping around the headland through natural bushland once widespread in the St George area.
+The track (Grade 2) takes around 40 minutes. it is 1.3 km with steps at the start and steps midway along the track, otherwise it is mostly flat.

 The sandstone building with the castle like appearance was built by men on work-relief schemes during the Great Depression (c 1935).
 It was designed as a shelter and viewing platform and for some years served as a kiosk.
 Many similar structures were built in other parklands around this period and are solid reminders of the practice at that time of decorating rather than blending in with the bush surroundings.